coolbot100s/Modded_MC_Programing/[02] Logistics/[02.1] Simple/{01} FastTransport/README.md

 ![rftc_minimum_total_cost](https://github.com/coolbot100s/Modded_MC_Programming/blob/main/%5B02%5D%20Logistics/%5B02.1%5D%20Simple/%7B01%7D%20FastTransport/RFToolsControl/rftc_item_pipe_min_cost_total.png?raw=true)
 ### Code
 ![rftc_item_pipe_code](https://github.com/coolbot100s/Modded_MC_Programming/blob/main/%5B02%5D%20Logistics/%5B02.1%5D%20Simple/%7B01%7D%20FastTransport/RFToolsControl/rftc_item_pipe_code.png?raw=true)
-The code is increadibly simple, at just 3 opcodes.
+The code is incredibly simple, at just 3 opcodes.
 First a way of starting the program, in the example script we'll be using `redstone on` direct that into a Fetch Items > Push Items and direct the Push Items back into the Fetch Items.
 This creates a very speedy loop of constantly moving items.
-It's important to remember that RFTC programs are directional and rely on cardinal direction to define inventory locations, in the demonstration, the processor is facing East and it is assumed that the input and output or on the left and right respectively.
+It's important to remember that RFTC programs are directional and rely on the cardinal directions to define inventory locations, in the demonstration, the processor is facing East and it is assumed that the input and output or on the left and right respectively.

 ### Results
 Since the B500 executes 1 operation per tick, and it takes 2 op-codes to move a stack of items from input to output, it means we're moving 1 stack every 2 ticks, or 0.5 stacks/tick, but this can be upgraded

 ## RFTools Control CPUS
 The example above is the absolute cheapest construction, however, by investing more resources we can speed this program up dramatically.
-The first step is to use a CPU Core EX2000 in place of the B500, this is 16 time faster but requires more rf/t.
+The first step is to use a CPU Core EX2000 in place of the B500, this is 16 times faster but requires more rf/t.
-Additionally, we can run multiple instances of our program in a single processor, one for each of the 6 program slots, if each program is given their own CPU using exclusive mode.
+Additionally, we can run multiple instances of our program in a single processor, one for each of the 6 program slots, if each program is given its own CPU using exclusive mode.
-Make sure to enable exclusive mode in the processor gui.
+Make sure to enable exclusive mode in the processor GUI.
 If we use all 6 slots and add 6 EX200 CPU cores, then we can transport items 96x faster!
 This is of course, more expensive, both in resources and power, but this optimization tactic is something to keep in mind as it's often worth it.
-Unlike cheesing SFM, this does not produce too much extra lag, while being roughly 16x more resource intensive then the minimum build, this is rather intuitive as the processors being used are 16x faster.
+Unlike cheesing SFM, this does not produce too much extra lag, being roughly 16x more resource intensive than the minimum build, this is rather intuitive as the processors being used are 16x faster.
-That being said, going forward tests will assume using 1 instance of the corresponding program(s) and utalizing 1 EX2000 CPU Core.
+That being said, going forward tests will assume using 1 instance of the corresponding program(s) and utilizing 1 EX2000 CPU Core.
 #### Cost
 |Item|Count|
 |-|-|